Angkor Wat Sunrise: Witnessing a World Wonder

 🔦

-It's one of the most iconic travel experiences on the planet: watching the sun rise behind the ancient, five-towered silhouette of Angkor Wat.
-Yes, you have to wake up early, and yes, it can be crowded.
-But seeing the sky explode with color behind this masterpiece of human creation is a moment that is absolutely worth it.
+It is one of the most iconic travel experiences on the planet: watching the sun rise behind the ancient, five-towered silhouette of Angkor Wat.
+Yes, you have to wake up early, and yes, it will be crowded.
+But seeing the sky explode with color behind this masterpiece of human creation is a moment that stays with you forever.

 STEP 1